bitmagier/sensor-light/hardware/hardware-notes.md

   - After flash: GPIO 9 high or floating (internal default = Pull-Up)

 # Notes
-- GPIO Pins 15-21 are not recommended to be used  (SPI0, SPI1, reserved for flash)
 - GPIO Pins greater than 20 are not yet available in the esp-idf library codebase

 # LED and Housing